jerryxu178/mini-watson/README.md

-# trivia-bot
+# Watson-lite
-Trivia-bot takes your trivia questions and answers them using the wisdom of Wikipedia.
+Watson-lite takes your trivia questions and answers them using the wisdom of Wikipedia.

 ## Getting Started

 ### Prerequisites
-To run trivia-bot, you will need the following:
+To run Watson-lite, you will need the following:
 -Python 2.7
 -NLTK
 -Stanford NER tagger??